CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF

-### Atrributes
+### Attributes

   timers           Timers

   ecmp             Choose all available ECMP paths for a particular RPF.
-If
-                   'off', the first nexthop found will be used.
-This is the default. msdp-mesh-group  To connect multiple PIM-SM multicast domains using RPs. address-family   Address family specific configuration enable           Turn the feature 'on' or 'off'.
+If 'off', the first nexthop found will be used.
+This is the default.

+  msdp-mesh-group  To connect multiple PIM-SM multicast domains using RPs.

+  address-family   Address family specific configuration

+  enable           Turn the feature 'on' or 'off'.
 The default is 'off'.

 ## nv set vrf <vrf-id> router pim timers

 ### Usage